yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/assembling-the-bottom-plate.md

 The left side of the power supply is designated for the PC.
 Solder the following connections:

-**Power Supply → Power Switch → INA226 → DC-DC Buck Converter → DC Power Jack / USB**.
+**Power Supply → Power Switch → INA226 IN+ (No wired connection) INA226 IN- → DC-DC Buck Converter → DC Power Jack / USB**.

+Warning: Ensure that the power supply’s positive terminal is connected to INA226 IN+.
+Incorrect wiring may cause a fire.
+{.alert .alert-danger}

 ![Image of the connect for the power supply on PC side](../img/asm_bottom/power_pc.png)

 The right side of the power supply is for the motors.
 Solder the following connections:

-**Power Supply → INA226 → Relay Module → Emergency Stop Button → DC-DC Buck Converter → XT30 Connector**, then connect to the boards.
+**Power Supply → INA226 IN+ (No wired connection) INA226 IN- → Relay Module COM (No wired connection) Relay Module NO → Emergency Stop Button COM (No wired connection) Emergency Stop Button NC → DC-DC Buck Converter → XT30 Connector**, then connect to the boards.

+Warning: Ensure that the power supply’s positive terminal is connected to INA226 IN+.
+Incorrect wiring may cause a fire.
+{.alert .alert-danger}

 ![Image of the connect for the power supply on controller board side](../img/asm_bottom/power_motors.png)